 View video: Motions Part 2: How to File an Opposition to a Motion Play Motions Part 2: How to respond to the other side’s motion Video

 If you were served with a motion, you have the right to respond and tell the judge whether you agree or disagree with the moving party's request.
 You are called the non-moving party.
-You will also fill out three forms:
+You can fill out the Response to Motion, TF-707, unless there is a response for your specific situation – see family law forms.

 These forms can also be found in the Generic Motion Packet, SHC-PAC6 (this includes forms for both the party who wants to file a motion and the party who wants to respond or oppose a motion).

-You have 13 days from the time the motion was mailed to you, or 10 days from the time the motion was hand delivered to you, to file your opposition.
+You have 13 days from the time the motion was mailed to you, or 10 days from the time the motion was hand deliveredor served through email or TrueFiling to you, to file your opposition.

 Return to top

-How do I serve the opposition on the other party?
+How do I serve the response on the other party?

-Please read the information about serving the opposing party.
+Read the information about serving motions on the other side.

-The moving party has 8 days to reply to your opposition if you mailed it.
-If you hand-delivered the opposition, then they only have 5 days.
+The moving party has 8 days to reply to your response if you mailed it.
+If you hand-delivered, emailed, or used TrueFiling the response, then they only have 5 days.
 Then the paperwork will go to the judge, who will make the decision.
 If the judge thinks a hearing is needed, you will receive a notice telling you when and where to appear.

 Return to top